Our Mission Statement

 A County of “Firsts”

 Always one of Indiana’s most dynamic and innovative school systems, the New Albany-Floyd County Consolidated School Corporation became the first combined city-county school corporation in Indiana when the community’s two school systems consolidated in 1956.
 New Albany-Floyd County Consolidated School Corporation provides a comprehensive educational program that encompasses nine elementary schools, three middle schools, two high schools, an area vocational school, and alternative school programs.
 The corporation also houses centers for administration, transportation, facilities, and general services.
-Of 294 public-school districts in the state, NAFCS is the 15th largest school district in student population and employs the 2002 Indiana State Teacher- of- the-Year, Terri Boutin.
+Of 294 public-school districts in the state, NAFCS is the 15th largest school district in student population and employed the 2002 Indiana State Teacher- of- the-Year, Terri Boutin.
 Mike Kaiser also won the State Teacher of the Year Award in 1991-1992.

 New Albany High School was the first public high school in the state, opening its doors in 1853.
 The district’s enrollment totals approximately 12,000 students in pre-kindergarten through high school programs.
 The district employs more than 1200 full-time personnel, which includes approximately 750 teachers, and 375 part-time personnel.